 - Being afraid to do new things or go to new places.

 Culture shock has many stages.
 Each one of these stages can be ongoing or only appear at certain times.
 We have listed the 5 stages of culture shock below.
-For foreigners who are staying a shorter period of time in Taiwan you may just experience the first 2 to 3 stages of culture shock.
+If you are a foreigner who is staying for a shorter period of time, you may just experience the first 2 to 3 stages of culture shock.

 Stage 1 (the honeymoon stage)

 In this first stage, the you may feel exhilarated and pleased by all of the new things encountered.
-The new things you encounter in Taiwan are new and exciting at first, everything is wonderful.
+The new things you encounter in your host country are new and exciting at first, everything is wonderful.
 Even the most simple things are new and interesting, taking the bus or going to a restaurant.
 This exhilarating feeling will probably at some point change to the next phase.

 Stage 2 (the disillusionment stage)